finbourne/lusid-sdk-csharp/sdk/docs/TimelinesApi.md

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<TimelinesApi>();
             var scope = "scope_example";  // string | The scope of the specified Timeline.
             var code = "code_example";  // string | The code of the specified Timeline.
 Together with the scope this uniquely identifies the Timeline. var closedPeriodId = "closedPeriodId_example";  // string | The id of the Closed Period.
 Together with the scope and code of the Timeline,              this uniquely identifies the ClosedPeriod.
-The closed period must be the last closed period on the Timeline. var body = {};  // Object? | Not in use at the moment (optional)
+Must be the latest confirmed Closed Period unless              deleteSubsequentPeriods is set on the request body. var unconfirmClosedPeriodRequest = new UnconfirmClosedPeriodRequest?(); // UnconfirmClosedPeriodRequest? | Controls whether a non-latest confirmed Closed Period may be unconfirmed. (optional)

             try
             {
                 // uncomment the below to set overrides at the request level
-                // ClosedPeriod result = apiInstance.UnconfirmClosedPeriod(scope, code, closedPeriodId, body, opts: opts);
+                // ClosedPeriod result = apiInstance.UnconfirmClosedPeriod(scope, code, closedPeriodId, unconfirmClosedPeriodRequest, opts: opts);

-                // [EXPERIMENTAL] UnconfirmClosedPeriod: Unconfirm the last confirmed Closed Period against a Timeline Entity ClosedPeriod result = apiInstance.UnconfirmClosedPeriod(scope, code, closedPeriodId, body);
+                // [EXPERIMENTAL] UnconfirmClosedPeriod: Unconfirm a confirmed Closed Period against a Timeline Entity ClosedPeriod result = apiInstance.UnconfirmClosedPeriod(scope, code, closedPeriodId, unconfirmClosedPeriodRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }
             catch (ApiException e)